Complete Guide to Sizing Deck Footings

 Synopsis: Mike Guertin takes the guesswork out of deck loads in “Sizing Deck Footings.”
 With plenty of guides for determining beam configurations and footing size, style, load, and frequency, Guertin addresses the central concerns determining safe and accurate support.

-Footings transfer the weight of a deck and its occupants to the ground.
+Deck footings transfer the weight of a deck and its occupants to the ground, forming a solid foundation to support the deck and its live and dead loads.
 How many footings you need and how big to make them is specific to each deck.
 Doing the calculations takes only a few minutes, ensures that I’m following best building practices, and keeps me from digging more than necessary.

-Knowing the total load in psf, the size of the deck, and the number of footings, I can calculate what each footing has to support.
-The footing size is based on this load and the bearing capacity of the soil.
+Knowing the size of the deck, and the number of footings, I can do some simple math and refer to the code table to determine footing sizes based on the soil’s bearing capacity.

 Choose a beam